Cadw: Conservation and protection

-Many of these listed sites are in private ownership, but Cadw has a specific responsibility for the care and upkeep of the 127 historic sites that are in state ownership.
+Many of these listed sites are in private ownership, but Cadw has a specific responsibility (as of 2022) for the care and upkeep of the 130 historic sites that are in state ownership, employing staff at 28 sites.
 Many of Wales' great castles and other monuments, such as bishop's palaces, historic houses, and ruined abbeys, are protected and maintained in this way, as well being opened to the public.
 Cadw has been appointed by the Welsh Government and is the successor body in Wales to the Ministry of Works.

-Cadw also identifies (and develops to criteria for identification) of historical assets in Wales.
+Cadw also identifies (and develops the criteria for identification) of historical assets in Wales.
 In 2011 there were 29,936 listed buildings in Wales; of these, 493 were the most important Grade I listed buildings, 2,124 were Grade II* and 27,319 were Grade II listed.
 Most of these were in private ownership.
 Also in Wales were 4,175 Scheduled Monuments, 6 Designated historic wrecks, and 523 Conservation Areas; these designations means that the buildings or objects concerned are protected by statute.
 A register of significant Welsh battlefield sites is also under preparation.

 Cadw also provides support to other organisations with responsibility for understanding, conserving and interpreting the archaeology and cultural heritage of Wales.
 These include the Royal Commission on the Ancient and Historical Monuments of Wales which functions as an archive (around 90% of its funding comes from Welsh Government), and the Welsh Archaeological Trusts which are active in research, heritage management and supporting sustainable development across Wales (only 50% of their funding is from Cadw).

 Area character studies

-There are 58 Historic Landscapes and 376 Historic parks and gardens in Wales.
+There are 58 Historic Landscapes and 384 Historic parks and gardens in Wales.
 Cadw is also undertaking urban character studies of urban areas.
 Eight had been completed by September 2013.
 Combined with a register of buildings and ancient monuments at risk these aim to enable management decision making and grant allocation to strengthen the character of different areas.

 Care and operation

 Cadw operates most of the heritage sites in its care and opens them to the public.
 In 2010–11 there were an estimated two million visits to Cadw properties.
 In some cases, these are major tourist attractions and offer tours of the monuments, exhibitions and display panels.
 Cadw also produces books and guidebooks on many of their properties.
 Many of the sites are unstaffed, free to access and have interpretation boards to explain their significance.
 Alongside this, a mobile app was released in 2016, which provides basic information for visitors as well as an interpretative aspect for larger sites.

-The five most frequently visited properties in 2010-11 were Caernarfon Castle (192,695 visits), Conwy Castle (190,031 visits), Caerphilly Castle (94,707 visits), Harlech Castle (93,242 visits) and Beaumaris Castle (80,660 visits).
+The five most frequently visited properties in 2010–11 were Caernarfon Castle (192,695 visits), Conwy Castle (190,031 visits), Caerphilly Castle (94,707 visits), Harlech Castle (93,242 visits) and Beaumaris Castle (80,660 visits).